 The Adventure 40 is all about reliability and safety.
 There will be no funky experimental hull form, or high-tech deep bulb keel.
 The only gear on the boat will be stuff that has been around and in general use on offshore boats for at least a decade and twenty years would be better.

-There will be no un-stayed carbon mast, no hybrid diesel electric drive, no lithium-ion batteries, no fuel cells and no composting toilets.
+There will be no un-stayed carbon mast and no hybrid diesel electric drive.
 If you want to experiment with new technologies and be a developer, that’s great, but it’s not what the Adventure 40 is about.